 Templates Overview

-The template module is a powerful system that allows developers to provide different layouts for CMS content.
+The Templates module is a powerful system that allows developers to provide different layouts for CMS content.

 • index.php (default home page template)